ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

     To proceed, click {guilabel}`Install Ubuntu`.

     :::{warning}
     Some PCs use Intel RST (Rapid Storage Technology), which is not supported by Ubuntu.
-If this is the case, you will not be able to proceed beyond this point without disabling RST in the BIOS menu of your machine.
+If this is the case, you won't be able to proceed beyond this point without disabling RST in the BIOS menu of your machine.

     If you encounter this alert, see {ref}`reconfigure-windows-to-use-ahci` to resolve the issue.
 To learn more, see {ref}`intel-rst-during-ubuntu-installation`.
     :::